Telemedicine needed to diagnose and treat dysphagia in COVID-19 patients, doctors say

-Category: Environment Hits: 5Ideally, clinicians assess dysphagia through a clinical (bedside) evaluation and one of two standard tests: a videofluoroscopic swallow study or a flexible endoscopic evaluation of swallowing.
+Category: Environment Hits: 10Ideally, clinicians assess dysphagia through a clinical (bedside) evaluation and one of two standard tests: a videofluoroscopic swallow study or a flexible endoscopic evaluation of swallowing.
 However, during the pandemic, clinicians diagnosing and treating dysphagia in COVID-19 patients are putting themselves at risk by using these up close and physical techniques.
 Therefore, experts say, say it's time to embrace telemedicine for dysphagia.

 Read more https://www.sciencedaily.com/releases/2020/12/201215140831.htm